alanionita/100-days-of-code/r1-log.md

 ### R1D20
 Project #10 - Was able to pull 3-5 cateogires and 5 articles per category, but could not display all cateogires at the same time.
 After reviewing solution, I realized I was not too far off. #Progress

+### R1D21
+Today learned how to protect data from XSS attacks by sanitizing HTML - basically a smart and effective way to make sure you are not injecting malicious code unintentionally.
+This method was added to my NYT API Project.
+Sleep time

+### R1D22
+Spent some time reviewing sanitizing HTML methods and reinforcing JS fundamentals, reps over a sustained period of time = growth